 I am just trying to list my points of view in writing for future reference.

 - Peace of mind.

 - I am trying to live up to my own principle, that admitting a mistake is the way of life.

-- I am determined to move out of a wrong decision and have another chance of a content life.
+- I am determined to move out of a wrong decision and have another chance for a content life.

 - Life gets easier if we work on being the change rather than hoping for a change to happen miraculously.